 EDLounge Ltd.'s policy is to abide by the specific requirements of The Control of Substances Hazardous to Health Regulations 2002 (SI 2002 No.2677) (As amended SI 2003 No.978 and SI 2004 No.3386) by:

 (a) Maintaining a register of all data sheets for every substance used and stored.

 (b) Ensuring all substances are subjected to risk assessment, and that said risk assessments are up to date and available for all users of such substances.

-(c) Subject to risk assessment, only using and storing those substances that necessary for day to day activities.
+(c) Subject to risk assessment, only using and storing those substances that are necessary for day-to-day activities.

 (d) Ensuring that exposure to any substance is kept to a minimum, and in all situations never exceeds the ‘workplace exposure limits’ as stipulated in the EH40/2005 Workplace exposure limits.